 When I rolled on to the Pensacola Christian College campus four years ago, I looked around myself and saw pristine lawns, towering brick buildings, and—what really caught my eye—some of the sharpest-looking college students I had ever seen.
 They looked like they had officially arrived in life.
 I thought, “How am I ever going to make it?”
 I could never be so mature—I was certain that I would be a freshman forever.

 Four years later, now that I have just graduated, I see that those worries have proven empty.
-During my college years, God has taught me so much about myself and has carried me through some of the most rewarding experiences of my life.
+During my college years, God taught me so much about myself and carried me through some of the most rewarding experiences of my life.
 Without a doubt, PCC was exactly where He planned for me to come to school, not to mention grow up a little.

 While I studied writing, I learned the craft of words from every angle.
 My courses sharpened my skills in reporting, researching, technical writing, editing, fiction, nonfiction, and poetry.
 Because I chose writing, I got to investigate and research myriad subjects.
 I’ve interviewed pastors, writers, designers, and even a soldier who was wounded in Afghanistan.
 I don’t even want to mention how many hours I’ve spent in front of a computer screen researching and writing.

-But God has been faithful.
-His endless mercy and consistent grace have propelled me over every obstacle.
+But God was faithful.
+His endless mercy and consistent grace propelled me over every obstacle.
 Since my Father in Heaven knew how much I needed to grow, He sent me to a safe and wholesome place like PCC.
 Godly friends and constant nourishment from God’s Word have cultivated a ready heart to seek the next step that God has for me.
 And my thorough training in writing has prepared me for the professional field.